Kshemaahna/Risk-Lang/README.md

-# RiskLang: A Domain Specific Language for Portfolio Risk Management
+# RiskLang: A Domain Specific Language (DSL) for Portfolio Risk Management

 RiskLang is a lightweight domain-specific language (DSL) designed for specifying and simulating portfolio risk scenarios.
 It provides a structured and human-readable syntax to define assets, market shocks, and risk metrics for quantitative risk analysis and stress testing.
 This is an ongoing project at this moment.